 This spray is one of my favorite things to use when anyone gets sick in my house.
 The essential oils are powerfully antiviral, antibacterial, and antimicrobial which means they kill pretty much every germ they come into contact with.

-I like to use four thieves spray on bedsheets and linens, towels, pillows, carpets, furniture, and on frequently touched surfaces like doorknobs, remote controls, the toilet, faucets, and light switches.
+I like to use four thieves for spraying on bed sheets and linens, towels, pillows, carpets, furniture, and on frequently touched surfaces like doorknobs, remote controls, the toilet, faucets, and light switches.

 It’s also an amazing air purifier that can be used to spray throughout the house to help kill airborne bacteria.